Any time you visit our course search, you'll see results initially sorted by our "relevance" algorithm.

 Direct URLs.
 We recommend that all educational providers give each course a specific URL that takes a customer directly to the registration page for that course.
 Customers get frustrated when they spend time looking for the right course on our course search only to find themselves on a provider homepage, where they must search again.

 Complete information.
 Live courses should have date and location data so that customers can understand where to go to take them.
 All courses should have price data as well.
-Finally, be sure to add a logo to your provider account.
+Finally, could you be sure to add a logo to your provider account?

-Number of recent completions.
-Courses that haven't had any course completions in a long time may have difficulty getting to the top of the search results.
+The number of recent completions.
+Courses that last had course completions a long time ago may have difficulty getting to the top of the search results.

 Please note that these only apply to the default relevance sorting option - sorting by other factors will not consider these (for example, searching for the name "infectious disease" will prioritize courses based on that title above all other factors).